StevenTammen/StevenTammen.github.io/pages/deontology.md

 I hold that this proposition is self-evident.
 Our entire justice system, for example, is based upon the assumption that this is true.

-While this proposition does not need to be true 100% of the time for the implication hold below, I personally believe that it is actually true 100% of the time.
+While this proposition does not need to be true 100% of the time for the implication to hold below, I personally believe that it is actually true 100% of the time.
 In my opinion, people know what is right and wrong in their hearts, even if all the world tells them otherwise -- so no person who ran a concentration camp in Germany, for example, could use the "but they told me it was right" excuse to defend their behavior.
 (Even though their whole higher governmental system told them it was right, they still knew it was wrong).

 ### Proposition 3